gadirom/Metal-Compute-Offscreen-Render-and-Postprocess/README.md

 1. Compute pipeline state: compute function (computes the vertices for each triangular particle)
 2. Render pipeline state: render function (renders triangles to an offscreen texture), shader function (returns interpolated color for each rendered pixel)
-3. Metal performance shaders (modify the rendered image with Laplacian, dilate, and Gaussian Blur emulation)
+3. Metal performance shaders (modify the rendered image with Laplacian, Dilate, and Gaussian Blur emulation)
-4. Blit command (copies the final image onto the screen)
+4. Blit command (copies the final image into the [drawable](https://developer.apple.com/documentation/metal/drawable_objects) texture)

 ## Metal Functions
 Three of the above mentioned functions are written in [Metal Shading Language](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf).
 These are: the compute function, the render function, and the shader function.